- Article (1) Definitions

 1. The Notary may only perform his duties after the legal oath is taken.

-3. An oath-taking minutes shall be drawn up and kept in the Notary's file with the Competent Department.
+3. Oath-taking minutes shall be drawn up and kept in the Notary's file with the Competent Department.

 Article (42) Competent Department's Supervision of Notary's Work

-The Competent Department shall supervise, and conduct administrative and technical inspection on, the Notary's work, as described in the executive regulations of this Decree Law.
+The Competent Department shall supervise, and conduct administrative and technical inspection, the Notary's work, as described in the executive regulations of this Decree by Law.

 Article (44) Instrument Correction

-2. If any error is committed by the persons concerned in relation to any of the information and data recorded in the instrument, the Notary may, at their request, correct the same.
+2. If any error is committed by the persons concerned regarding any of the information and data recorded in the instrument, the Notary may, at their request, correct the same.

 Article (45) Official Seals and Writ of Execution Seals

-The Ministry shall approve the official seals of the Notary, as well as the seals of the writs of execution for the transactions carried out by him, according to the provisions set forth in the executive regulations of this Decree Law.
+The Ministry shall approve the official seals of the Notary, as well as the seals of the writs of execution for the transactions carried out by them, according to the provisions set forth in the executive regulations of this Decree by Law.

 Article (46) Arrest and Investigation

-The Notary may undergo arrest and investigation, and his office may be inspected in relation to matters associated with his notarial duties, only based on an order of the Public Prosecution.
+The Notary may undergo arrest and investigation, and his office may be inspected in relation to matters associated with his notarial duties, only based on a warrant from the Public Prosecution.

 Article (47) Notary Code of Ethics and Professional Conduct

-The Minister shall issue a code that outlines the ethical principles for the notary professions, as well as the guidelines and controls to be observed by the Notary.
-Violation of any provision of the Code shall entail proportional disciplinary penalties.
+The Minister shall issue a code of Principles and Ethics for the notary profession, as well as the guidelines and controls to be observed by the Notary.
+Violation of any provision of the Code shall entail the imposition of proportional disciplinary penalties.

 Crimes and Penalties

-Article (48) Penalty for Performing Notarial Duties without License
+Article (48) Penalty for Performing Notarial Duties Without a License

-Whoever performs the professional duties of a notary without holding a relevant license shall be sentenced to imprisonment for a period of not less than six [6] months and / or a fine of not less than AED [30,000] thirty thousand dirhams and not exceeding one hundred thousand dirhams [AED 100,000].
+Whoever performs the professional duties of a notary without holding a relevant license shall be punished by imprisonment for a period of not less than six (6) months and / or a fine of not less than AED (30,000) thirty thousand dirhams and not exceeding one hundred thousand dirhams (AED 100,000).

 Article (49) Penalty for Disclosure of Work Secrets

-Any Notary who discloses any secret that comes to his knowledge ex officio shall be sentenced to imprisonment for a period of not less than six [6] months and / or a fine of not less than AED [30,000] thirty thousand dirhams and not exceeding one hundred thousand dirhams [AED 100,000].
+Any Notary who discloses any secret that comes to his knowledge ex officio shall be punished by imprisonment for a period of not less than six (6) months and / or a fine of not less than AED (30,000) thirty thousand dirhams and not exceeding one hundred thousand dirhams (AED 100,000).

-Imposing the penalties set forth herein shall be without prejudice to harsher penalty provided for in any other law.
+Imposition of the penalties set forth herein shall be without prejudice any harsher penalty prescribed by any other law.

 Article (51) Capacity of Judicial Officers

-Employees of the Competent Department, who are named in a resolution of the Minister, shall, within their respective areas of competence, have the capacity of judicial officers in respect of the crimes committed in violation of the provisions of this decree law and its executive regulations as well as the decisions issued in implementation hereof.
+Employees of the Competent Department, who are named in a resolution of the Minister, shall, within their respective areas of competence, have the capacity of judicial officers in respect of the crimes committed in violation of the provisions of this Decree by Law and its executive regulations as well as the decisions issued in implementation hereof.

 Article (52) Administrative Penalty Regulations